jnozzi/cocoadev.com/SiteContent/General/TableViewLineSeparator.markdown

-How would I go about implementing the [[TableView]] Line Separator now used in many apps including the finder, as shown below between 'External Storage' and 'Applications'?
+How would I go about implementing the General/TableView Line Separator now used in many apps including the finder, as shown below between 'External Storage' and 'Applications'?

 http://wwwusers.brookes.ac.uk/04099001/example.gif